cpske/ISP/review/review-answers.md

 12. In the polls application, suppose that a user must login before he can submit a vote.
 What's the best way to perform this check in code?
    - The *best* way (in my opinion) is:
        * Use method annotations, such as Django's `@Login_required`.
-Its best because it separates the "concern" of verifying someone is logged in, from application logic and avoids duplicate code.
+Its best because it separates the "concern" of verifying someone is logged in, from application logic and avoids a lot of duplicate code.
    - An *acceptable* way is:
        * Any of the above (URL router, an annotation, or a check inside the code)